citp/privacy-policy-historical/a/ar/are/arena.net.md

 We may need, and may require from you, certain Personal Information to provide our Services to you or to complete a transaction.
 You understand and accept that we will collect, use, and store your Personal Information based on the business purpose of fulfilling your requests and maintaining records of our Services to you.
 If you do not provide the Personal Information we need, we will not be able to process the transaction or provide the requested Service.
+We may also use Account Information related to your profile to detect cheating, fraud, illegal activity, or other activities that may violate our User Agreement.

 With your consent, we also may use your Personal Information to create a profile for marketing campaigns, including on social media or through email.
 We use the information we collect to learn what you like, tailor your experience accordingly, and to improve our websites and our other products.
+We may also use your Personal Information in an aggregate, anonymized way to help us target advertising on social media.

 ####  **VI.
 With whom does ArenaNet share Personal Information?**